NgaiJustin/CalTTCwebpage/README.md

 The name, position, bio and image of the board page are editable in the `board.html`.
 To update the image simply upload the new images to `_img` and refer to the images appropiately in the `board.html`.
 Be sure to deploy the site again after the edits.

 ## Depolyoing the website
-In order to deploy the site, first `ssh` into the OCF server
+In order to deploy the site, first `ssh` into the OCF server.
+If you don't know the password, ask Jay Monga (jaymonga16@berkeley.edu).
 ```
 ssh calttc@ssh.ocf.berkeley.edu
 ```